Manaslu Circuit Trekking - 14 Days

 • Max.
 Altitude3500m/11480ft

-On this day, we descend to the Budhigandaki River and follow it to a bridge over a side stream.
+Today, we descend to the Budhigandaki River and follow it to a bridge over a side stream.
 We swiftly move across pastures before elevating gradually.
-On the Larkya la Trail, we pass by several mani walls as the valley begins to widen.
+We pass several mani walls on the Larkya la Trail as the valley widens.
 The easy trail above the river passes through the juniper and birch forests of Kermo Kharka.
 We cross a wooden bridge over Budhigandaki and ascend the steep headland.
 You will be amazed by the stunning view of Manaslu as you reach Samdo, a Tibetan refugee village close to the Tibetan border.
+Overnight in Samdo.

 • AccommodationGuesthouse/Teahouse